We strongly support and practice all government guidelines for stopping the spread of COVID-19. We suggest you do also.

-It became obvious as 2018 wound down that the recreational cottage market place was not immune to what was happening on the broader economic front.
+It became obvious as 2018 wound down that the recreational market place was not immune to what was happening on the broader economic front.
 Throughout 2018 borrowers in the Toronto and area market place were reluctantly pulling in their horns, forced to do so by rising interest rates and borrowing costs, mortgage stress testing, and a 15 percent foreign buyers tax.
-By the end of the year, Toronto and area sales had (on a year-over-year basis) declined by approximately 15 percent and average sale prices were off by more than 4 percent.
+By the end of the year Toronto and area sales had (on a year-over-year basis) declined by approximately 15 percent and average sale prices were off by more than 4 percent.
 It is anticipated that 2019 will be a year of sluggish sales and some moderation in average sale prices, particularly for higher priced homes.
-The same market scenario will likely pay out in recreational property markets as well.
+The same market scenario will likely play out in recreational property markets as well.

 On Muskoka’s big Lakes (Lakes Joseph, Rosseau and Muskoka) the same pattern has emerged.
 In 2015 there were 515 properties listed for sale on the big Lakes.
 This year that number tumbled to 332, a decline of over 35 percent.
 The same is true for Lake of Bays and the big Huntsville Lakes, although that decline has not been as dramatic.

 It is not surprising that with declining inventories, sales have also declined.
 Combined in the Township of Muskoka Lakes, Bracebridge, Gravenhurst, Lake of Bays and Huntsville there were 684 recreational properties reported sold in 2017.
 In 2018 that number dropped to 565, a decline of more than 17 percent.